pola-rs/polars/docs/source/user-guide/io/excel.md

 - xlsx2csv: This reader parses the .xlsx file to an in-memory CSV that Polars then reads with its own CSV reader.
 - openpyxl: Typically slower than xls2csv, but can provide more flexibility for files that are difficult to parse.

 We recommend working with the default fastexcel engine.
-The xlsx2csv and openpyxl engines are slower but do have more features for parsing tricky data.
+The xlsx2csv and openpyxl engines are slower but may have more features for parsing tricky data.
 These engines may be helpful if the fastexcel reader does not work for a specific Excel file.

 To use one of these engines, the appropriate Python package must be installed as an additional dependency.